Business Merger or Acquisition?

 At the same time, it is imperative to eliminate unnecessary complexity and redundant supply chain processes or assets without delay if you are to avoid excessive costs and potential supply and service problems.

 Chat to our business acquisition and merger consultants located in Sydney, Melbourne, Brisbane, Perth, Thailand and Vietnam today.
+Our experience is both pre and post transaction, often working with the potential buyers to establish the true current value and future opportunity within Supply Chain and Logistics operations.

 Many Wrong Ways to Rationalise, But the Right Way is Golden

-Unless your freshly merged enterprise is replete with a dedicated team of supply chain experts, it can be difficult to know even where to start with identifying synergies and disparities in logistics planning and execution.
+Unless your freshly merged or acquired enterprise is replete with a dedicated team of supply chain experts, it can be difficult to know even where to start with identifying synergies and disparities in logistics planning and execution.
 The issue becomes yet more complex if the merged entities have insourced supply chain operations.

 If you get it wrong, you could end up adding, rather than reducing, supply chain costs.
 You could run into service issues that alienate customers who were satisfied with performance prior to merger.